 The lake next to us had risen several inches, meaning it got several feet closer to our parked house.
 This inspired a move further up and away from the edge.
 Even with that, by the end of our stay, we had to maneuver the truck to pull out without driving through the water.

 Down the shore from us, a couple of RVs had been left unattended that the lake reached, and one had water all the way up to the steps!
 We hoped it was rescued soon!
 The water got all the way up to the wheels of these RVs by the time we left!

 While the drive to get to Lake Isabella hadn’t been bad, the drive from Lake Isabella to Bakersfield was a bit stressful.
 Not just because it was a winding narrow road, but that the raging Kern River tumbled and churned below every cliff edge you drove upon.

 We stopped at a turnout to get more up close with the river – with extreme caution mind you.
 This water was no joke – people had already be swept away and drowned that spring.
 The sound was deafening and the spray gave the air a whispy glow in the sun.

 The waterfalls at the bottom of the gorge were pretty cool, too.

-It truly is amazing how bad of a drought is going on in California.
+It truly is amazing how bad the drought is going on in California.
 As optimistic as the spring of 2017 was, it wasn’t the end of the drought.
-We see it now with the California wildfires that have been and continue to rage in California here in late 2017.
+The California wildfires continued to rage in California here in late 2017.

-We are truly saddened knowing that the lush areas and full reservoirs we saw are now different, and our thoughts are with all those affected by the fires.
-We feel so grateful that we were able to see California without running into fire.
+We are truly saddened knowing that the lush areas and full reservoirs we saw are now different.
+Our thoughts are with all those affected by the fires.
+We feel so grateful that we were able to see California without running into the fire.